Quick overview:

 You can also find these drivers in the Device Manager using a small hidden setting and can remove them without hesitation.

-2. Now click on the tab Extended and then to Environment variables.
-Click under System variables the button New and enter under Name of the variable now the name devmgr_show_nonpresent_devices in.
-Under Value of the variable you must have a 1 type in.
+2. Now click on the Advanced tab and then on Environment variables.
+Under Ssystem variables, click the New button and enter the name name of the variable under devmgr_show_nonpresent_devices.
+Under Value of the variable, you must enter 1.
 Now close this window!

-3. Now switch to Hardware and look for the Device Manager which will take you straight to the overview of all system components.
-Here you can click on View > Show hidden devices.
+3. Now go to Hardware and select the Device Manager, which will take you straight to the overview of all system components.
+Here, click on View > Display hidden devices at the top.

-3. All entries that are now displayed paler can usually be deleted without hesitation, as they are simply no longer needed by the system and are relics from long-forgotten times.
-Some are still needed and will be (re)installed automatically the next time the system is started.
-Nevertheless, I recommend creating a backup or using the system restore function and not removing all entries at once: Proceed step by step to make it easier to recognize potential problems - if there are any.
+3. All entries that are now displayed in a paler color can usually be deleted without hesitation, as they are simply no longer needed by the system and are relics from long-forgotten times.
+Some are still needed and will be (re)installed automatically the next time the system boots.
+Nevertheless, I recommend creating a backup or using the system restore function and not removing all entries at once: Proceed step by step to make it easier to identify potential problems - if there are any.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.